Every business wants to generate more leads, right?

 Templates always convert really well, particularly when they’re focussed on a time-consuming or creatively focused project.

 Within your template lead magnet idea, you should include visual and written explanations alongside the templates themselves.
 This will help your leads understand how they can use the templates to up their game.

-In the past twelve months we have used two template lead magnets for Einstein Marketer, including a Facebook Ad Copy Template Cheat Sheet and Blog Post Templates.
+Recently, we have used two template lead magnets for Einstein Marketer, including a Facebook Ad Copy Template Cheat Sheet and Blog Post Templates.
 Both performed really well because they’re based on processes that can be tough to get to grips with, especially for beginners.

 BTW: Check out our Guide to Facebook Ad Copy article if you’re interested in upping your advertising game (before getting the complete templates).